 The Statute of Limitations in Michigan

 Any injured driver seeking compensation against a negligent and fleeing driver should be aware of the statute of limitations in Michigan.
 According to Michigan Compiled Laws §600.5805, an injured motorist has three years from the date of their injury in which to take legal action.

 The time deadlines for filing no-fault insurance claims and uninsured motorist claims are much shorter than the general three-year limitations period.
 Also, many insurance policies require that a written police report be made within twenty-four hours after the accident to be eligible for an uninsured motorist claim for a hit and run accident.

 Consult with an Attorney After a Michigan Hit-and-Run Car Crash

 When a negligent driver causes a crash and then flees the scene, you should not be left to pay for medical bills and missed work without compensation.
-By working with a dedicated who is used to handling Michigan hit-and-run car accident claims, you could have help to assess your legal options and decide how to best proceed with an insurance claim or civil lawsuit.
+By working with a lawyer handling with expert knowledge of Michigan hit-and-run car accident claims, you can receive no-fault benefits and other compensation for you injuries.

 - 29000 Inkster Road